 - Their psychological state of mind

-- Levels of activity – both physical and mental
+- Levels of activity and regular exercise – both physical and mental

 - Social relationships, as well as their relationship with themselves and their environment